csuhta/inquisition-perks/readme.txt

 Rating: Poor

 You don't need this perk to make lots of money in this game.
-You can get it if you have no better alternative.
+Only get it if you have no better alternative.

 ------------------------------------------------------------------------------+